Bowling Party Ideas: retro & modern

 Bowling pin Cookie Invitations

 Another fun option that works well with these bowling party ideas is to go for edible birthday party invitations.
-Pick up a bowling pin cookie cutter and make a batch of cookies.
+Pick up a bowling pin cookie cutter from supplier 3 and make a batch of cookies.
 Wrap each one up in cellophane, including all the party details on a tag as described above, then send them out in a padded envelope or box.

 Personalized Bowling party Invitations